miniBill/minibill.github.io/_posts/2019-10-24-advanced-elm-codecs.md

     }

+pointCodec : Codec Point
 pointCodec =
     object Point
         |> field "x" .x Codec.float
         |> field "y" .y Codec.float
 ```

 Turns out we can *almost* implement this API.
 The only difference will be that after all the `field` lines, one needs a `buildObject` for technical reasons.
-We *could* implement this exact API but it would complicate the whole implementation for negligible gains.
+We *could* try implementing this exact API but I think it would inevitably complicate the whole implementation for negligible gains.

 If you want a challenge you can try do it.
 Hint: change the `encoder` inside the opaque type from `a -> Value` to `a -> (Value, List (String, Value))` and use the second item in the tuple to rebuild the current `Value` every time you pass through a `field`.
 This is inefficent, and horrible and means that every other Codec has to produce an useless empty list.
-Also, as we'll see later, the `Codec a` type might not be enough for a record decoder while we're building it.
+Also, as we'll see later, the `Codec a` type might not be enough for a record decoder while we're building it so you might need to expose the `Codec` type alias and create an `ObjectCodec a b` alias anyway and now you've got your users confused by the `List (String, Value)` that they see in every codec, and then you get dogs and cats living toghether, and... just don't do it.

 ### Custom types ###
 This is the hardest part, and where `elm-codec` is novel compared to, for example [`jamesmacaulay/elm-json-bidirectional`](https://old.elm.dmy.fr/packages/jamesmacaulay/elm-json-bidirectional/1.1.0/) or [`prozacchiwawa/elm-json-codec`](https://package.elm-lang.org/packages/prozacchiwawa/elm-json-codec/latest/).
 This is also the reason I published `elm-codec` in the first place: the other two packages already existed, and are fine for basic types and records, but have low support for custom types.

 We will need: